Woman-with-short-blond-hair-looking-through-a-magnifying-glass

 Do you know if your website is optimised correctly?

-You might assume this will be done for you automatically when you get a new website, but that often isn’t the case.
+You might assume this will be done for you automatically when you get a new website, but this isn’t always the case.

 If you’re not familiar with SEO, it might seem dark, mysterious and something you might not want to get involved with.
 But I believe everyone who has a website should at least know the basics.